 Expenditures for major additions, replacements and alterations to real property of \$50,000 or more are capitalized.
 Normal repair and maintenance costs are expensed as incurred.
 The cost of R&A and leasehold improvements performed by GSA, but financed by other agencies, is not capitalized in GSA financial statements, as such amounts are transferred to the other agencies upon completion of the project.
 The majority of all land, buildings, and leasehold improvements are provided to other Federal agencies under short-term cancellable agreements.
+See Required Supplementary Information section of the AFR for disclosure details.

 Depreciation and amortization of property and equipment are calculated on a straight-line basis over their initial or remaining useful lives.
-Leasehold Improvements are amortized over the lesser of their useful lives, generally five years, or the unexpired lease or OA term.
+Leasehold Improvements are amortized over the lesser of their useful lives, generally 5 years, or the unexpired lease or OA term.
 It is GSA policy to reclassify capitalized costs of construction in process into the Buildings accounts upon project completion.
 Buildings acquired through purchase, construction, or under capital lease agreements are depreciated over 30 years.
 Major and minor building renovation projects carry estimated useful lives of 20 years and 10 years, respectively.